saeidpiraniGitHub/project-work-2020-saeidpiraniGitHub/README.md

 Before runing the code it is necessary to download 'iris1.right.txt', 'iris2.left.txt', 'iris2.right.txt', 'iris3.left.txt', 'iris3.right.txt', 'iris4.left.txt' and 'iris4.right.txt' files and put them in the working folder.

-Post-processing output will be saved in form of 4 graphs with pdf format.
+Post-processing output will be saved in form of 4 graphs with pdf format in the working folder.

+For any questions, please email Saeid.Pirani@ess.eu